 Turn and refold the towel where seams are in the center.
 Fold the top down into a triangle.

-This creates the hood shape.
+This creates the hood shape for our hooded towel.

-Next find the center of the bath towel.
+Next, we will work on attaching the hood to the main towel fabric.
+Find the center of the bath towel.
 Lay the hood on top of the bath towel, overlapping by about 1.5″.

 Pin the hood onto the bath towel.